 - Increased risk of organ problems including partial collapse of the lung.

-Diagnosis, Outlook & Traditional Treatments
+Traditional Treatments for

 In most cases, doctors can make a diagnosis if patients have stretchy skin, excessively loose joints or a family history of EDS.
 It is also possible to use genetic testing on a blood sample to confirm or rule out the possibility.
 Unfortunately, there is no known cure for Ehlers-Danlos syndromes so all a physician can do is help alleviate your pain.